OpenNMS/grafana-plugin/README.md

 ### Template support

-Populate template variables with query results from any of the included OpenNMs data source plugins.
+Populate template variables with query results from any of the included OpenNMS data source plugins.

 ### Trending and forecasting of time series data